Bright, sharp and tart lemon curd sits between a crumbly oreo crust and a smooth dark chocolate ganache. The unlikely duo you didn’t know you needed.

 I know it’s not a common combination but I must tell you, if you have never tried lemon curd with chocolate you are missing out.
 I was convinced a few years back when I made this chocolate lemon tart and couldn’t believe how good the two were together.
 It stayed in the back of my mind, hanging out, until earlier this winter when I decided to create something with that combination in mind.

 Hear me out: the lemon curd is bright and sharp, tart and super sweet.
 Dark chocolate ganache, earthy and unsweetened is mellow but decadent.
 I can’t explain it, they just go together SO WELL.
-You just have to try it.
+You must try it.

 First you’ll prep your pan and combine the crust ingredients.
 There’s two baking sessions for the bars: the first is to set the crust, the second is to set the curd.
 For time efficiency we’ll have the curd cooking, prepared to go onto the crust and into the oven while the crust is in the oven.
 The ganache goes on later, much later.
 Okay let’s break this down: